FTL Games: Dungeon Master

-Dungeon Master is a fantasy role-playing game, the first to feature real-time gameplay.
+Dungeon Master is a fantasy role-playing game, which popularized real-time gameplay.
 The game included a number of user interface features that made gameplay particularly enjoyable, from a spell system that seemed to be "logical" to the intuitive way the player used the mouse to directly manipulate items in the simulated 3D view.
 It was released on the ST in 1987 and went on to become the ST's best selling product of all time.
 It was eventually ported to over a dozen platforms in six languages.

-It received too many awards to list here, including the first ever Special Award for Artistic Achievement from Computer Gaming World when it was initially released.
+It received many awards, including the first Special Award for Artistic Achievement from Computer Gaming World when it was initially released.

-Darrow did the cover artwork for this game as well.
+David R. Darrow. returned to illustrate the cover artwork for Dungeon Master.

 Chaos Strikes Back

 A Dungeon Master sequel, Chaos Strikes Back, was released in 1989 for most platforms, but notably excluding a PC version.
 It uses the same engine as Dungeon Master but features new creatures and graphics.